jeremytammik/rvtmetaprop/README.md

 ## Two Options to Add Custom Properties to the Revit BIM

+Before implementing RvtMetaProp, I pondered the best way to add custom properties to a Revit BIM.

+Basically, there are two fundamentally different approaches, as shown by the following Q &amp; A:

 [Q] How can I import updated and added properties into the Revit BIM?